spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 ## Transitioning from Docker

-*Docker* is a new containerization technology built on top of the `LXC` kernel containment sysetm built into Linux.
-While there are some similarites and between the Docker and Spoon virtualization platforms, there are also significant differences.
+*Docker* is a new containerization technology built on top of the `LXC` kernel containment system built into Linux.
+While there are some similarities and between the Docker and Spoon virtualization platforms, there are also significant differences.

 This section summarizes some of the substantial differences for the benefit of users familiar with Docker.